Acanthoscelides obtectus

 Acanthoscelides obtectus, the bean weevil, is a species of bruchid beetle.
 The species was described in 1831 by Thomas Say.

 Bean weevils feed primarily on the seeds of common beans but also feed on the seeds of peas, vetches, and many other leguminous plants.
 They have also been reported to develop on the seeds of a few non-legumes, such as maize and buckwheat.
 Bean weevils are pests of legume seeds both in field and in storage.
 Only the larvae feed on seeds: the adults feed on pollen.

-Originating in mountainous regions of northern South America, its has been inadvertently introduced to Central America, then around the world in grain shipments.
+Originating in mountainous regions of northern South America, it has been inadvertently introduced to Central America, then around the world in grain shipments.

 Taxonomy

 American naturalist Thomas Say described the bean weevil species as Bruchus obtectus in 1831, and was later moved to the genus Acanthoscelides.
 In a 1870 publication John Lawrence LeConte mistakenly called it Bruchus obsoletus, which led several later author to call it under this name which in fact belonged to another species, and as a result references to A. obtectus in publications from the late 1800 and early 1900 often used the incorrect name Bruchus obsoletus.